 From a technical perspective, a risk is any Jira issue that has risk information (such as probability and impact) embedded in it.
-You can use any issue type in your projects, though some organizations prefer to create an issue type called "Risk" for this purpose.
 Follow these steps to create a risk (note that these assume you are using the new version of the Jira cloud interface):

 Creating the Risk

-Create a Jira issue of any type and open it.
-Click on the menu extension icon (which appears as three dots) and select Risk Assessment, which causes the Risk assessment panel to appear.
+Create a Jira issue of any type and click on the Add risk assessment button to cause the Risk assessment panel to appear.